Jeff Galloway: Peachtree Road Race and race directing

-For many years, Galloway has been a key organizer of the Peachtree Road Race, one of the premier 10 kilometer road race events in the United States.
+For many years, Galloway was a key organizer of the Peachtree Road Race, one of the premier 10 kilometer road race events in the United States.
 Galloway helped the race achieve status as a marquee event by bringing together world-class fields which, in 1977, included Frank Shorter, Bill Rodgers, Don Kardong, and Lasse Virén.
 This brought international recognition to the race, while entries escalated from 1,200 to 12,000 participants by 1980.

 In 1978, Galloway co-founded the Avon International Women's Marathon, helping to bring the advent of the women's Olympic marathon.
-He is also co-director of the Manufacturers Hanover Corporate Challenge.
+He was also co-director of the Manufacturers Hanover Corporate Challenge.

 Other work

 In 1973, Galloway founded Phidippides, which developed into a nationwide franchise network of 35 running stores.
-The chain has dwindled, and as of 2006, Galloway owns only two Phidippides stores in the Atlanta area.
+The chain dwindled, and as of 2006, Galloway owned only two Phidippides stores in the Atlanta area.
+There are currently zero Phidippides running stores operating under its original management in Atlanta, as the brand permanently closed its final two locations on December 31, 2024.

 In 1975, Galloway ventured into the vacation fitness camp business, and as of 2006, there are three in operation each summer in Colorado, British Columbia, and Olympic Valley, California.
 Coaches and lecturers have included Runner's World founder, Bob Anderson, Covert Bailey, Joe Henderson, Harry Hlavac, DPM, MEd, Joan Ullyot, MD and the late New Zealand Olympic track coach, Arthur Lydiard.
 In addition to vacation fitness camps, Galloway Productions conducts fitness seminars and marathon training groups across the United States.
 Runners and coaches around the globe have used his unique training approach.

 Galloway developed the idea of the "Magic Mile", a way to calculate a marathon or half-marathon time using a person's 1-mile time.
-His endurance training regime, involving alternating periods of running and walking, is known as jeffing.
+His endurance training regime, involving alternating periods of running and walking, is known variously as Jeffing, Gallowalking and the Galloway method.

+Advice on running and life

+Galloway advised using positive self-talk for running and for life's challenges.
+He focused on the words 'relax', 'power', and 'glide' at strategic points during races.

+Personal life and death

+On February 25, 2026, Galloway died from complications related to a stroke and brain bleeding in Pensacola, Florida.
+He was 80.